 If your UV filter does get really dirty, or it accumulates a residue of something like sea spray or an oily fingerprint that won't come off with blowing or brushing, then do what you must.
 Some camera manufacturers make special cleaning devices, such as Nikon's Lens Pen, which combines a brush and a microfiber pad for lifting greasy marks from optical glass.
 Zeiss and other companies also market special lens cleaning solutions that can also be used on filters.
 If you're going to use a cleaning solution, administer it with a special soft lens cloth, which itself should be washed between each use [source: Atkins].

-For more information on photography dos and don'ts, visit the links on the next page.
+For more information on photography dos and don'ts, visit the links below.

 - "Camera Lens Filters."
 Cambridgeincolour.com.
 (Jan.
 3, 2011) http://www.cambridgeincolour.com/tutorials/camera-lens-filters.htm

 - "Filters for Color and Black & White Imaging."
 Tiffen.com.
 (Jan.
 3, 2011)http://www.tiffen.com/filters.htm?CID=exit&idhbx=tiffen-filters

 - Hoddinott, Ross.
 "The Digital Photographer's Guide to Filters: The Complete Guide to Hardware and Software Filtration."
 David & Charles.
 2007.
 (Jan.
 3, 2011.) http://books.google.com/books?id=Dn3O0yhsW70C&printsec=frontcover#v=onepage&q&f=false